is1200-example-projects/mcb32tools/README.md

 Note that the build process will automatically download some source code packages from the internet, hence a working internet connection is required.

+After the build completes, the toolchain is installed on your system.
+To make a self extracting package suitable for binary distribution, run `make release`.
+A self extracting tarball will be placed in the root directory of the repository.
+This self extracting tarball is to be run under MSYS2.

 ### If a build fails
 If the build process is aborted while running, you may have the build tree in a bad state.
 It is recommended that you run `make clean`, remove the `downloads` directory